 Comparison of Bay Health Index scores for 2010 () compared to ()

 |0 20 40 60 80 100|

 |Lower Eastern Shore (Tangier)|

 |Upper Western Shore|

 |Patapsco and Back Rivers|

-This figure ranks each region from best to worst water clarity scores for 2009.
-This figure shows that all but one region score poorly to very poorly for water clarity, and are still a long way from reaching threshold levels.
-There have been slight improvements in water clarity in the Bay over the last 3 years, however, there is a long-term (23 years) declining trend overall.
-The Mid Bay and Choptank River regions had the highest water clarity score in 2009, while the Lower Western Shore and the Patapsco and Back Rivers had the lowest.
+This figure ranks each region from best to worst water clarity scores for 2010.
+This figure clearly demonstrates that all regions score moderately to very poorly for water clarity, and are a long way from reaching threshold levels.
+Following the last two years of moderate improvement, water clarity once again declined in 2010.
+The Choptank River and Upper Bay regions had the highest water clarity score in 2010, while the Lower Western Shore, the Patapsco and Back Rivers, and the Elizabeth River regions had the lowest (0).

 This graph is dynamic, you can: a) show and hide items by clicking them in the legend, b) select year range (click and drag), and c) export as an image.

 * Lacouture et al., Estuaries and Coasts (2006) & Buchanan et al., Estuaries (2005)